webscreens/screen-enumeration/EXPLAINER.md

 ### Alternative names and scopes for getScreens()

-Besides the leading proposal for `WindowOrWorkerGlobalScope` to implement a new `getScreens()` method, some alternative names and locations are listed below.
+Besides the leading proposal to implement a new `window.getScreens()` method, some alternative names and locations are listed below.

 A `Screens` Web IDL namespace could provide a shared location for `getScreens()` and related functionality that may be added in the future, but at this time,